-- 45.0 All children, regardless of their circumstances, are entitled to a full-time education suitable to their age, ability, aptitude and any special educational needs they may have.
-We are aware that local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 45.1 We recognise that a child going missing from education is a potential indicator of abuse or neglect. - When a child is absent from school without authority, each school will follow its procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 45.3 We will discuss and agree actions with regards to individual cases with the relevant colleagues in safeguarding/education within a school's local authority, for pupils who are to be removed from the admission register where the pupil: - a. has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system e.g. home education this will be communicated with the home elective team - b. does not arrive at the school as part of an admission process and we are not aware of their whereabouts - c. has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered and has been discussed with the children missing officer (CMO), or equivalent, as they have not been registered at a new school - d. has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - e. are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period; or, - f. have been permanently excluded - Where a pupil who fails to attend our schools regularly, or has been absent without the school's permission for a continuous period of 10 school days or more, in spite of attempts at regular contact from the school, the school will follow local authority guidance where children are at risk of missing education. - 45.5 We will not remove a child from our roll unless we are legally permitted to do so.
+- 45.2 When a child is absent from school without authority, each school will follow its procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 45.3 We will discuss and agree actions with regards to individual cases with the relevant colleagues in safeguarding/education within a school's local authority, for pupils who are to be removed from the admission register where the pupil: - has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system e.g. home education - this will be communicated with the home elective team - b. does not arrive at the school as part of an admission process and we are not aware of their whereabouts - c. has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered and has been discussed with the children missing officer (CMO), or equivalent, as they have not been registered at a new school - d. has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - e. are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period; or, - f. have been permanently excluded - 45.4 Where a pupil who fails to attend our schools regularly, or has been absent without the school's permission for a continuous period of 10 school days or more, in spite of attempts at regular contact from the school, the school will follow local authority guidance where children are at risk of missing education. - 45.5 We will not remove a child from our roll unless we are legally permitted to do so.